How does breastfeeding work? This page explains how your body gets ready to breastfeed before your baby is even born.

 The first hours

 Immediately after birth, every mum makes breast milk whether or not her baby ever breastfeeds.
 Delivering the placenta sets up a hormonal response in your body which 'tells' the breasts to make milk.
 When you are given your baby to hold, have them undressed, directly next to your skin.
 Even if you have a caesarean, still aim for skin-to-skin contact with your baby as soon as possible.
-After a while your baby will show signs of being ready to feed (feeding cues) and your midwife will offer to help you to attach the baby at the breast.
+After a while your baby will show signs of being ready to feed (these are known as feeding cues) and your midwife will offer to help you to attach the baby at the breast.

 The first days